Skip to content

 Preventing harm to consumers by restricting the supply of illicit tobacco.

 Each year HotSW TS officers carry out a large number of operations to tackle the importing, storing and buying and selling of illegal tobacco and vapes.
-In 2023/24 there were 15 named operations which were carried out together with other enforcement agencies and many additional enforcement visits which took place as a result of intelligence received.
+In 2024/25 there were 16 named operations which were carried out together with other enforcement agencies and many additional enforcement visits which took place as a result of intelligence received.

 Key stats:

-• Number of enforcement actions carried out: 110
+• Number of enforcement actions carried out: 15

-• Number of premises from which products were seized: 34
+• Number of premises from which products were seized: 28

-• Number of individual cigarettes seized: 876,968
+• Number of individual cigarettes seized: 290,700

-• Amount of hand-rolling tobacco seized: 417.9 kg
+• Amount of hand-rolling tobacco seized: 168.33 kg

-• Number of individual niche tobacco products seized: 30
+• Number of individual niche tobacco products seized: 0

 HotSW TS also took part in Operation Joseph.
 This nationally funded intelligence gathering operation covered test purchasing of ‘legal’ vapes, online test purchasing and storage/destruction costs.
 Some of the samples failed legal requirements and the Medicines & Healthcare products Regulatory Agency has been informed.
+Read about our work on ‘nicotine-free’ vapes here: Trading standards finds that some ‘nicotine free vapes’ contain nicotine.

 Age-restricted products